 Form refers to the shape of the tree, defined by the pruning that it has received.
 All our trees have received formative pruning pertinent to the species and form described below.

-Please note the photos within the product tables (click on them to enlarge) can be used as a guideline, but as all plants are unique they will vary slightly.
+Please note, on product pages there is a table showing what specifications are available.
+The photos can be used as a guideline, but all plants are unique and will vary slightly.

 Single Stem / Pruned and Shaped Trees